huggingface/blog/hf-bitsandbytes-integration.md

 Language models have been becoming larger all the time.
 At the time of this writing, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is towards even larger models.
 Below is a qualitative diagram showing the size of some recent language models.

-From the past few years, the language models are becoming a widely used tool in several fiels such as ...
+![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

 At this same time, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is towards even larger models.
-Below is a qualitative diagram showing the size of some recent language models.

-![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

 Therefore, these models are hard to run on easily accessible devices.
 For example, just to do inference on BLOOM-175B you would need to have 8x 80GB A100 GPUs (~$15k each), and 72 of those GPUs to finetune.
 Much larger models, like PaLM would require even more resources.

-Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements, while preserving fast performance.
+Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements, while preserving model's performance.
 Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation, and there are many others.

 At Hugging Face and BigScience, after completing the training of BLOOM-176B, one of the approaches we took is to collaborate with `bitsandbytes` and integrate the technology described in the recent "GPT3.int8(): 8-bit Matrix Multiplication for Transformers at Scale" paper into Hugging Face Transformers.
 We chose to integrate it since no post-training quantization is required to run this method and you can reduce the memory footprint of the models by 2x for any model by adding just a few lines of code.

-This article focuses on providing a high level overview of this quantization technology and exposing the challenges and long-term objectives of this collaboration.
+This article focuses on giving a high-level overview of this quantization technology, outlining the difficulties in incorporating it into the `transformers` library, and drawing up the long-term goals of this partnership.

+What elements affect a model's size?
+What makes BLOOM 350GB?
+Let's begin by gradually going over a few basic premises.

 # Common data types used in Machine Learning

-Let us start with the basic understanding of different floating point data types, which are also referred to as "precision" in the context of Machine Learning.
+We start with the basic understanding of different floating point data types, which are also referred to as "precision" in the context of Machine Learning.

 The size of a model is determined by the number of its parameters, and their precision, typically one of float32, float16 or bfloat16.